A Simple Guide To Portion Control

 How do you fix it?

-Here at Pepper Hustle, we never emphasise being skinny.
+Here at Pepper Hustle, we never put emphasis on being skinny.
 We certainly don't encourage maintaining a low body fat percentage as this ultimately brings it's own problems.
 Long term problems such as hormonal imbalances which can affect your menstrual cycle and general health.
 We promote feeling good in your own skin, and not comparing yourself to anyone around you.
 We are all different, different heights, different shapes and different sizes.

 There are a number of things you can do